manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme2.md

 ---

-SQL files and inline statements not only work with queries, they also work with other kinds of native SQL, including:
+In addition to `select` statements SQL files and inline statements also work with other kinds of native SQL, including:
 - Data Manipulation Language (DML), statements include `insert`, `update`, and `delete`
 - Data Definition Language (DDL), statements such as `create table` and `alter table`
 - Generally, any SQL statement that returns nothing

-Since these types of statements make changes to the database, they must execute within a transaction scope, just like CRUD operations on entities.
+Since these types of statements make changes to the database, they must execute within a [transaction scope](#transaction-scopes), just like [CRUD](#crud) operations on entities.
 This is achieved via `TxScope#addSqlChange`.
 ```java
 String country = "United States";
 . . .